arcanexhoax/WinTool/README.md

 ## WinTool

-WinTool is a utility that expands shortcuts for Windows Explorer, it adds shortcuts for useful functions that do not have it.
+WinTool is a utility that expands shortcuts for Windows and its apps, it adds shortcuts for useful functions that do not have it.
 <br>[GlobalKeyInterceptor](https://github.com/arcanexhoax/GlobalKeyInterceptor) is used to keyboard shortcuts interception

 ## Shortcuts